SkillsFundingAgency/das-location-api/README.md

 ## About

-das-location-api represents the inner api definition for location based information, with data taken from The Office for National Statistics.
+das-location-api represents the inner api definition for location based information, with data taken from The Office for National Statistics and [Postcodes IO](https://postcodes.io/).
-The API creates a local copy of the data for querying over.
+The API creates a local copy of the data for querying over, allowing you to search for locations by name or postcode

 ## Local running